Pavel Otdelnov: Promzona, 2015—2020

+In 2020 Welsh musician and filmmaker Geraint Rhys made a short documentary film In the Footsteps of Ghosts about Pavel Otdelnov's Promzona.
+The film was awarded Honourable Mention at the New York Film Festival and became the Winner of Best Documentary at the Moscow Shorts International Film Festival in January 2020.

 Ringing trace, 2021

 In the fall of 2021, invited by the Ural Industrial Biennale of Contemporary Art, Otdelnov created a project about the history of the nuclear industry in the Southern Urals.
 The project was exhibited at the former dormitory of the secret Laboratory B in the village of Sokol, Chelyabinsk Region.
-During the Soviet time, the lab studied radiobiology, but over the recent few decades the dorms have been vacant and in disrepair.
+During the Soviet time, the lab studied radiobiology, but over the recent few decades, the dorms have been vacant and in disrepair.
 The artist structured the exposition as a parallel alternative to that of a local history museum.
 Alongside the newly created paintings, the exhibits included found documents and records, which resonated deeply with Pavel.
-Each of the 21 rooms in the exhibition narrates the different aspects in the history of the nuclear industry: the invention of the atomic bomb, the 1957 explosion at the Mayak Facility and its liquidators, the Chelyabinsk radioactive trace and the villages that it killed, the secret lingo of nuclear scientists and the daily life in closed towns, the poisoned Techa River, which had been receiving dumps of heavy radioactive waste in 1949–1952 while the riverside population continued to use its water.
-The project was deemed a success by both the audience and critics, and recognized as one of the best at the Biennale.
-Despite its remote location, the exposition was visited by many people from all across Russia, and upon completion of the Biennale program it was decided to make the exhibit permanent.
+Each of the 21 rooms in the exhibition narrates the different aspects of the history of the nuclear industry: the invention of the atomic bomb, the 1957 explosion at the Mayak Facility and its liquidators, the Chelyabinsk radioactive trace and the villages that it killed, the secret lingo of nuclear scientists and the daily life in closed towns, the poisoned Techa River, which had been receiving dumps of heavy radioactive waste in 1949–1952 while the riverside population continued to use its water.
+The project was deemed a success by both the audience and critics and recognized as one of the best at the Biennale.
+Despite its remote location, the exposition was visited by many people from all across Russia, and upon completion of the Biennale program, it was decided to make the exhibit permanent.
 The exposition became officially permanent in 2022.